nicolasnascimento/SwiftAirtable/README.md

 ## Soucery

-An stencil file is provided in the repo that allows you use Sourcery (https://github.com/krzysztofzablocki/Sourcery)
+An stencil file is provided in the repo that allows you generate code using Sourcery (https://github.com/krzysztofzablocki/Sourcery)

 ## License